MLB Report Card Grades for All 30 Teams Entering August

 San Francisco Giants (41-67)

-The San Francisco Giants entered the 2017 season as a popular, if not consensus pick to compete in the NL West.
+The San Francisco Giants entered the 2017 season as a popular, if not consensus, pick to compete in the NL West.

 Pause for a moment and let that sink in.